ajbmachon/buddah-bot/DEPLOYMENT.md

-# BuddahBot Deployment Guide (October 2025)
+# BuddhaBot Deployment Guide (October 2025)

-Complete step-by-step guide to deploy BuddahBot to production using Vercel, with accurate UI navigation for current dashboards.
+Complete step-by-step guide to deploy BuddhaBot to production using Vercel, with accurate UI navigation for current dashboards.

 ---